noddac/Crypto-Helper-Bot/README.md

 **Invite:**
-To invite a Discord bot to a server, you must have administration rights.
-If you have it you can invite the bot [here](https://discord.com/oauth2/authorize?client_id=827437359036760064&permissions=8&scope=bot)
+You can invite the bot [here](https://discord.com/oauth2/authorize?client_id=827437359036760064&permissions=8&scope=bot) to your server.
+This bot is hosted by myself and is 24/7 online.

 **Commands:**